JAILBREAK-101/JAILBREAK-101/README.md

 - 🌱 I’m currently learning **React Js**

 - 👯 I’m looking to collaborate on **WebSite, Web Application and Mobile Application Projects using JavaScript and React-JS Library**
+- I'm also looking to collaborate on large, medium, and small scale projects regarding frontend development, and mobile development

 - 💬 Ask me about **HTML, CSS and Javascript, ReactJs, and all that it is to Front-end web-dev**